 This is accomplished by applying controlled pressure to both the front and rear brakes at the same time without locking either wheel.

 Stopping Quickly in a Curve

 If you must stop quickly while turning or riding in a curve, the best technique is to straighten the motorcycle, square the handlebars and then stop.
 There may be conditions that do not allow straightening first, such as running off the road in a left-hand curve or dealing with oncoming traffic in a right-hand curve.
 In such situations, apply the brakes smoothly and gradually.
-As you slow, you can reduce your lean angle and apply more brake pressure until the motorcycle is straight and maximum brake pressure is possible.
+As you slow, reduce your lean angle and apply more brake pressure until the motorcycle is straight and maximum brake pressure is possible.
 You should “straighten” the handlebars in the last few feet of stopping; the motorcycle should then be straight up.

 Anti-Lock Braking Systems (ABS)

 Some motorcycles use this technology to prevent wheel lock-up.
 If your motorcycle is equipped with anti-lock brakes apply maximum pressure on both the front and rear brakes as quickly and firmly as you can.
 You may feel a pulsation in the brakes; continue to hold brake pressure until you have completely stopped.
 Most ABS systems are designed to reduce or prevent wheel lock-up only while riding in a straight line; ABS may not prevent wheel lock-up while leaned over in a curve or turn.

 Sometimes a skid cannot be avoided.
 Here’s what to do:

 Swerving to avoid a crash may be appropriate if stopping is not an option.
 A swerve is any sudden change in direction.
 Be sure you have enough time and space to swerve.
 It can be two quick turns or a rapid shift to the side.
 To swerve:

 If braking is required, separate it from swerving.
 Brake before or after – never while swerving